sky107/Repository-1/Node JS/README.md

 Note to depolyment in Heroku-> If we are storing some data on server heroku restarts /sleeps hence entire code get re exectued in FREETIER , hence data does not  persists so use third party like AWS S3 , etc .
 In case of own server IP virtual machine ,no issue.

+By default Heroku run on certain port so use proces.ENV else it might crash your nodejs application , just a precaution check

 MVC